Menachem's Writings

 In contrast to Charles Darwin's belief that "Fuegians and Australian Aboriginals" are somewhere on the evolutionary scale between apes and the English gentleman, all humans, from all over the globe, are in essence, born physiologically identical.
 While each person may not use all of her physical nor mental capabilities, the ability is always present.

 So why do the Japanese hear "flied lice"?
-It's a matter of nurture, not nature.
+It is a matter of nurture, not nature.
 As children learn their native language, their mouth muscles, and subsequently their auditory input, develop certain forms.
 The brain's firmware is thus reprogrammed.
 This allows them to produce, and hear, their own special accents, precluding others, disallowing certain sounds from being pronounced accurately -- or from being pronounced at all.

 In recent times I have been doing a lot of thinking and research re pronunciation, specifically that of Hebrew.
 The various forms of Hebrew among the scattered of Israel originate from a common source.
 Even if various dialects of Hebrew were tribe related, there must have been a common source.

 In addition to Hebrew's twenty-two individual consonant sounds, seven letters have two voices.
 In written Hebrew these seven are represented by a dot in the centre of the symbol (e.g. beth/veth).
 In each case, the pronunciation of the dotless form is similar to that of the dotted version, but sounded with a slight opening of the mouth to allow a passage of air.
+Consonants with the impeded form are called plosive, from exploding as the letter needs to forced though the mouth.
+The free flowing consonants are called fricative (for example f and th in English).

 Why the differences?
 Because throughout the diverse diasporas in which our Jews have lived, certain sounds are not used in the vernacular.
-As a result, our people lost the required physiology for correct [Hebrew] pronunciation .
+As a result, our people lost the required physiology for correct [Hebrew] pronunciation.

-As Jews on their many wanderings, settled down in different exiles and learned new, foreign languages, they lost their ability and the tradition to produce the different sounds.
-They adapted their prayer language (spoken Hebrew was all but discarded) as best they could ('w' becomes 'v' even though another letter already had this sound, 'th' became 'ss').
+As Jews on their many wanderings, settled down in different exiles and learnt new, foreign languages, they lost their ability and the tradition to produce the different sounds.
+They adapted their prayer language (spoken Hebrew was all but discarded) as best they could ('w' becomes 'v' even though another letter already had this sound, and 'th' became 'ss').

 Most American accents, for instance, have lost short vowel sounds and this has followed them into Hebrew.
 The modified European variation of Hebrew has now been remodified in America.